Tory MPs defend Raab against claims he created ‘culture of fear’

-Staff reportedly offered a ‘route out’ of the Ministry of Justice when the Cabinet minister was reinstated in October.
+Staff reportedly offered a ‘route out’ of Ministry of Justice when Cabinet minister was reinstated in October

 But some Tories have come to his defence, with Helen Grant, the MP for Maidstone and The Weald, saying she witnessed a “very decent” minister with “high professional standards” when the pair came into contact during Mr Raab’s tenure as foreign secretary.